 Lunigiana in Italy is a historical region set between northern Tuscany, western Emilia Romagna, and eastern Liguria.
 Largely underrated and unaffected by mass tourism, Lunigiana, in Latin Lunensis Ager, is one of our favorite areas in Tuscany.
 This mountainous area stretches from the Tosco-Emiliano Apennines to the Mediterranean Sea following the flow of the Magra River.

-The name Lunigiana probably comes from the devotion to the myth of the Moon (Lunae in Latin) of the ancient inhabitants of Luni, an important city at the times of Roman Empire, founded in 177 BC.
-That’s why Lunigiana is also considered the valley of the Moon.
+The name Lunigiana probably comes from the devotion to the myth of the Moon, Lunae in Latin, of the ancient inhabitants of Luni.
+That is the reason why we also call the Lunigiana the Valley of the Moon.

 History of Lunigiana

 Lunigiana has a long history dating back to prehistoric times.
 The fascinating and mysterious Stele Statues are proof of this.
 These anthropomorphic stone statues date to the period from the fourth to the first millennium B.C., and their function remains unrevealed.
 Today you can admire these statues in the Museum of Statue Stele located inside the Castello del Piagnaro in Pontremoli.

 The Liguri Apuani were the inhabitants of Lunigiana until the arrival of the Romans in the second century BC.
 These strong and combative people repelled the troops of the Roman Empire several times before falling.
 To keep them from continuing to cause trouble, the Romans deported them to southern Italy, in what is now Campania.

 After the fall of the Western Roman Empire in 460 CE, Lunigiana experienced turbulent times.
 It became a land of clashes and conquest by other peoples including the Byzantines and Lombards, and later the Franks.